-- 3.1 The TPSPB will comprise scheme member representatives, employer representatives, an independent chair, an independent pension specialist and DfE.
-The chair and pension specialist will be independent of those at 3.3 and 3.4. - 3.2 All non-DfE appointments to the Board will be made by the scheme manager. - 3.3 The Board will have five scheme member positions, selected from nominations put forward by representative bodies such as unions and other TPS member representatives, others on the TPS consultation list, and from organisations such as schools, academies, higher education establishments, further education establishments and independent sector schools, or by self-nomination. - 3.4 The Board will have five employer positions, selected from nominations put forward by organisations representing schools, academies, higher education, further education and independent sectors, plus others on the TPS employer consultation list. - 3.5 The TPSPB will have two DfE positions.
-Officials will be either Deputy Director or Director level; one from the policy area that manages the scheme (Teaching Workforce Directorate) and one from the Finance or Audit function. - 3.6 Members of the TPSPB will represent the interests of all of the schemes' beneficiaries, the participating employers and the Accounting Officer and not simply the interests of the constituency that nominated them. - 3.7 Appendix A gives the Terms and Conditions that apply to TPSPB members. - 3.8 Appendix B sets out the Role and Person Specification for TPSPB members.
+- 3.1 The TPSPB will comprise scheme member representatives, employer representatives, an independent chair, an independent pension specialist and a DfE senior official.
+The chair and pension specialist will be independent of those at 3.3 & 3.4. - 3.2 All non-DfE appointments to the Board will be made by the scheme manager. - 3.3 The Board will have up to five scheme member and five scheme employer positions, selected by an interview panel following open advertisement. - 3.4 The TPSPB will have one DfE member.
+The DfE member will be either Deputy Director or

+Director level from the contract management area that manages the scheme (Teachers and Tutors Directorate).
+The DfE member will have full member rights with the exception that DfE members will not vote.
+DfE members will be referred to as "Participators" in official minutes and other documentation.

+- 3.5 Members of the TPSPB will represent the interests of all of the schemes' beneficiaries, scheme employers and the Accounting Officer and not simply the interests of the constituency that nominated them. - 3.6 Appendix A gives the Terms and Conditions that apply to TPSPB members.